-Subtitle A of Title III of the bill, Sections 311 through 316, authorizes the President, after an investigation and affirmative determination by the ITC (or a determination that the President may consider to be an affirmative determination), to suspend duty reductions or impose duties temporarily up to NTR (MFN) rates on a "Peruvian article" when, as a result of the reduction or elimination of a duty under the Agreement, the article is being imported into the United States in such increased quantities and under such conditions as to be a substantial cause of serious injury or threat of serious injury to a domestic industry that produces a like or directly competitive good.
+Subtitle A of Title III of the bill, sections 311 through 316, authorizes the President, after an investigation and affirmative determination by the ITC (or a determination that the President may consider to be an affirmative determination), to suspend duty reductions or impose duties temporarily up to NTR (MFN) rates on a "Colombian article" when, as a result of the reduction or elimination of a duty under the Agreement, the article is being imported into the United States in such increased quantities and under such conditions as to be a substantial cause of serious injury or threat of serious injury to a domestic industry that produces a like or directly competitive good.
 The standards and procedures set out in these provisions closely parallel the procedures set forth in sections 201 through 204 of the Trade Act of 1974 (19 U.S.C.
 2251 - 2254).

-Section 301(1) defines the term "Peruvian article" to mean a good that qualifies as an originating good under section 203(b) of the bill.
+Section 301(1) of the bill defines the term "Colombian article" to mean a good that qualifies as an originating good under section 203(b) of the bill.

-Section 311 of the bill provides for the filing of petitions with the ITC and for the ITC to conduct safeguard investigations initiated under Subtitle A. Section 311(a) provides that a petition requesting a safeguard action may be filed with the ITC by an entity that is "representative of an industry."
+Section 311 of the bill provides for the filing of petitions with the ITC and for the ITC to conduct safeguard investigations initiated under Subtitle A. Section 311(a) of the bill provides that a petition requesting a safeguard action may be filed with the ITC by an entity that is "representative of an industry."
 As under section 202(a)(1) of the Trade Act of 1974, the term "entity" is defined to include a trade association, firm, certified or recognized union, or a group of workers.

-Section 311(b) sets out the standard to be used by the ITC in undertaking an investigation and making a determination in Subtitle A safeguard proceedings.
+Section 311(b) of the bill sets out the standard to be used by the ITC in undertaking an investigation and making a determination in Subtitle A safeguard proceedings.

-Section 311(c) makes applicable by reference several provisions of the Trade Act of 1974.
-These are the definition of "substantial cause" in section 202(b)(1)(B), the factors listed in section 202(c) applied in making determinations, the hearing requirement of section 202(b)(3), and the provisions of section 202(i) permitting confidential business information to be made available under protective order to authorized representatives of parties to a safeguard investigation.
+Section 311(c) of the bill makes applicable by reference several provisions of the Trade Act of 1974.
+These are the definition of "substantial cause" in section 202(b)(1)(B) of that act, the factors listed in section 202(c) applied in making determinations, the hearing requirement of section 202(b)(3), and the provisions of section 202(i) permitting confidential business information to be made available under protective order to authorized representatives of parties to a safeguard investigation.

-Section 311(d) exempts from investigation under this section Peruvian articles that have previously been the basis for according relief under Subtitle A to a domestic industry.
+Section 311(d) of the bill exempts from investigation under this section Colombian articles that have previously been the basis for according relief under Subtitle A to a domestic industry.

-Section 312(a) establishes deadlines for ITC determinations following an investigation under section 311(b).
+Section 312(a) of the bill establishes deadlines for ITC determinations following an investigation under section 311(b).
 The ITC must make its injury determination within 120 days of the date on which it initiates an investigation.

-Section 312(b) makes applicable the provisions of section 330(d) of the Tariff Act of 1930, which will apply when the ITC Commissioners are equally divided on the question of injury or remedy.
+Section 312(b) of the bill makes applicable the provisions of section 330(d) of the Tariff Act of 1930, which will apply when the ITC Commissioners are equally divided on the question of injury or remedy.